wtsi-hgi/nextflow-pipelines/README.md

+contains several pipelines used buy sanger hgi team, the main one is

 # Nextflow-RNAseq

 A bioinformatics analysis pipeline used for RNA sequencing data, written in the new nextflow DSL2 language syntax, leveraging nextflow modules.